helenhanks/Robotany/README.md

 # Robotany

 Automated Garden Watering System.
-The basic system just waters the garden once per day on a schedule and all the code is stored in `code/RobotanyMain.py`.
+The basic system just waters the garden once per day on a schedule using water from the faucet.
+All the code for this is stored in `code/RobotanyMain.py`.

 *Note: This project is not affiliated with the company, `Fifth Season` which was founded as `RoBotany Ltd.` It is also not related to several other projects on Github with the repository name, `Robotany`.*